Accounting vs Finance: Which Career Path Is Right for You? (2026)

 What is the difference between accounting and finance?

-Accounting is backward-looking — it records, classifies, and reports financial transactions that already happened.
-Finance is forward-looking — it uses financial data to make predictions, assess risk, and guide investment decisions.
+Accounting is backward-looking: recording, classifying, and reporting financial transactions that already happened (GAAP compliance, tax filings, audits).
+Finance is forward-looking: using financial data to make predictions, assess risk, and guide investment decisions.
 Accountants ensure the numbers are right; finance professionals decide what to do with them.
+Accounting has 1.55M jobs with 5% growth; finance has 340K jobs with 8% growth.

 Does accounting or finance pay more?